 - SBA 504 Loans

-Each of these options can be found at traditional lenders, like Northeast Bank.
+Each of these options can be found at traditional lenders, like Northeast Bank, or through a broker, such as SmartBiz.
 The table below compares these three options at a glance.
 Interest rates on all three loan options generally range between 5-7%.

 Best Self Storage Loans at a Glance

 |Loan Amount: No Limit|

 |Prime borrowers who have an existing banking relationship, or who have a high net worth.|

 |Loan Amount: Up to $5M|

 |Smaller self storage loan projects involving commercial real estate.|